technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // dard generics and other Variadic Generics.
 //
 // In the first case a "variadic version" of the enclosing type is created, such
 // that the elements wrap, in order, every type contained in `T`.
+The `variadic`
+// spelling is required to remember users what's happening under the hood.
 //
 // In the second case the operation can be thought as of "unpacking" `T`, taking
 // the types inside it and passing them, one by one and in order, to the new
 // Variadic Generic.
+This operation requires the `...` sytnax.
 // =============================================================================

 // A new type whose variadic parameter can contain anything